 Not much has changed since the 1990s, apart from computing having become a few thousand times more powerful.
 What this means is that a relatively inexpensive retro handheld console can now emulate systems that were flagship back then.
 To give some examples, inexpensive devices can easily emulate platforms such as the PlayStation, GameCube, and more, on the go.

-A bunch of Chinese companies seem to be taking charge here — no surprises there.
-A typical retro handheld console costs about $150 these days, and is readily available on a variety of platforms such as Amazon, among other specialty retailers.
-In fact, some of the best retro gaming consoles cost under $100.
+A bunch of Chinese companies seems to be taking charge here — no surprises there.
+A typical retro handheld console costs about $150 these days and is readily available on a variety of platforms such as Amazon, among other specialty retailers.
+Some of the best retro gaming consoles cost under $100.

 Most popular systems emulated

 Retro handheld gaming enthusiasts from all around the world are curious about this category of hardware.
-And naturally because of that, there are various different systems that are emulated.
+And naturally, because of that, various systems are emulated.
 However, there are a few systems that seem to be more popular than others; they’re listed right here: